-2. Online shopping is a great way to find items that are out of stock at your local store.
-As an example, if you are unable to find a certain size of jeans at the store in your area, you can look on the store's website and discover if they are accessible to be shipped to you.
+1. Online shopping is a great way to find items that are out of stock at your local store.
+For example, if you are unable to find a certain size of jeans at the store in your area, you can look on the store's website and learn if they are offered to be shipped to you.

-3. Be cautious where you submit your bank card information.
-If you are shopping online, only use secure sites.
-These are sites that have taken steps to safeguard your valuable information.
-A secured website will begin with HTTPS rather than the standard HTTP.
-There may also be a locked icon, either in your address or status bar, based on which browser you use.
+4. Be cautious where you submit your charge card information.
+When you find yourself shopping online, always employ secure sites.
+These are sites that have taken steps to protect your valuable information.
+A secured website will begin with HTTPS as opposed to the standard HTTP.
+There may also be a locked icon, in a choice of your address or status bar, according to which browser you use.

 5. Before you start your internet shopping, be sure that you've got up-to-date antivirus software.
 Internet shopping is a hotbed for suspect websites.
 Many people build stores with the goal to infect your computer with malware.
 It's best which you take precautions prior to visiting any stores, no matter how reputable you feel they may be.